Wall Street Pummels Gold Fields Limited (GFI) After Recent Earnings Report

 Sponsored

+The average price from analysts is $10.40, which is $4.87 above the current price.
 GFI currently public float of 884.98M and currently shorts hold a 5.36% ratio of that float.
-Today, the average trading volume of GFI was 7.60M shares.
+Today, the average trading volume of GFI was 7.89M shares.

 GFI’s Market Performance